 SSPIRIT

-SSPIRIT is a Flemish research project which aims to detect plastic litter on river banks, in rivers, estuaries, coastal areas, and seas with innovative remote sensing technologies and data science.
+SSPIRIT is a Flemish (Belgian) research project which aims to improve the detection of plastic litter on river banks, in rivers, estuaries, coastal areas, and seas with innovative remote sensing technologies and novel algorithmic frameworks.

 Mapping Plastic Pollution From Seabed to Space

-That’s why the SSPIRIT project was set up.
+Detection methods, that's where the SSPIRIT project comes into play.
 SSPIRIT stands for 'From Seabed to SPace: Identifying and quantifying plastic litteR with Innovative remote sensing Technologies'.
-The overall goal of this project is to develop and test a comprehensive, cost-efficient portfolio of systems to map plastic pollution in all compartments of the water column, from the surface to the seabed.
+The overall goal of this project is to develop and test a comprehensive, cost-efficient portfolio of systems and technologies to map plastic pollution in all compartments of the water column, from the surface to the seabed.

 A Flemish Collaboration With International Ambitions